Monday, May 3, 2010

 In the rebuke of the Tochechah, God declares, Then I will remember My covenant with Jacob, as well as My covenant with Isaac, and My covenant with Abraham (Lev.
 26:42).

 At first glance, this sounds comforting.
-A reminder of our righteous ancestors—surely this should bring mercy, not punishment.
+A reminder of our righteous ancestors—surely this will bring God's compassion and mercy.
 But the next verse is anything but merciful: The land will thus be emptied of them.”

 Why this harshness?

 Because this remembrance is not a reason for deliverance—it is an indictment.
-“I know your ancestors,” God says.
-“I know their strength, their faith, their sacrifices.
+“I knew your ancestors,” God says.
+“I knew their integrity, their faith, their sacrifices.
 And you—their children, their heirs—have abandoned their ways?
 If you had come from nowhere, perhaps your mistakes could be excused.
 But you are the descendants of Abraham, Isaac, and Jacob.
-You should know better.”
+You should know better!”

 Kosher Pride

 Some say to themselves, “Who am I to perform this mitzvah?
-I’m no saint.
-I am flawed, just a simple human being.
-Why pretend to be more than I am?”
-But this is not modesty—it is self-sabotage, a whisper of the evil inclination disguised as humility.
+I’m no saint—just a simple person, full of flaws and shortcomings.
+Why pretend to be something I’m not?”
+But this is not modesty; it is self-sabotage, the whispering of the evil inclination disguised as humility.

-And then there are who say, “How can I sin?
+And then there are those who say, “How can I sin?
 How can I degrade myself in this way?
-I am a child of kings, the heir to a noble legacy.
-I come from Abraham, Isaac, and Jacob, from Sarah, Rebecca, Rachel, and Leah.
+I am a descendant of kings, heir to a noble legacy.
+I come from Abraham, Isaac, and Jacob; my lineage traces back to Sarah, Rebecca, Rachel, and Leah.
 How can I forget who I am?”

-This is not arrogance; this is dignity.
-The pride that keeps us from stumbling, the whisper of the yetzer tov, reminding us of who we truly are.
+This is not arrogance; this is dignity and self-respect.
+The pride that keeps us from stumbling, the voice of the good inclination, reminding us of who we truly are.

 (Adapted from Mishlei Yaakov, pp. 295-296.)